Blue-water navy

 A blue-water navy is a maritime force capable of operating globally, essentially across the deep waters of open oceans.
 While definitions of what actually constitutes such a force vary, there is a requirement for the ability to exercise sea control at long range.

-The term "blue-water navy" is a maritime geographical term in contrast with "brown-water navy" (river and near to shore) and "green-water navy" (near to shore).
+The term "blue-water navy" is a maritime geographical term in contrast with "brown-water navy" (littoral waters and near to shore) and "green-water navy" (near to shore and open oceans).

 The Defense Counterintelligence and Security Agency of the United States has defined the blue-water navy as "a maritime force capable of sustained operation across the deep waters of open oceans.
 A blue-water navy allows a country to project power far from the home country and usually includes one or more aircraft carriers.
 Smaller blue-water navies are able to dispatch fewer vessels abroad for shorter periods of time."

 Attributes

-In public discourse, blue-water capability is identified with the operation of capital ships such as battleships/battlecruisers, aircraft carriers, and nuclear submarines.
+In public discourse, blue-water capability is identified with the operation of capital ships such as battleships, battlecruisers, aircraft carriers, and nuclear submarines.
 For instance, during the debate in the 1970s whether Australia should replace HMAS Melbourne, a former chief of navy claimed that if Australia did not replace her last aircraft carrier, she "would no longer have a blue-water navy".
 In the end Australia did not buy a new carrier, but former Parliamentary defence advisor Gary Brown could still claim in 2004 that her navy remained "an effective blue-water force".
 The Soviet Navy towards the end of the Cold War is another example of a blue-water navy that had minimal carrier aviation, relying instead on submarines, missile-carrying surface ships, and long-range bombers based on land.

-A blue-water navy implies force protection from sub-surface, surface and airborne threats and a sustainable logistic reach, allowing a persistent presence at long range.
+A blue-water navy implies force protection from underwater warfare, surface warfare, and aerial warfare threats and a sustainable logistic reach, allowing a persistent presence at long range.
 A hallmark of a true blue-water navy is the ability to conduct replenishment at sea (RAS), and the commissioning of underway replenishment ships is a strong sign of a navy's blue-water ambitions.
-While a blue-water navy can project sea control power into another nation's littoral, it remains susceptible to threats from less capable forces (asymmetric warfare).
-Maintenance and logistics at range have high costs, and there might be a saturation advantage over a deployed force through the use of land-based air or surface-to-surface missile assets, diesel-electric submarines, or asymmetric tactics such as Fast Inshore Attack Craft.
+While a blue-water navy can project sea control power into another nation's littoral waters, it remains susceptible to threats from less capable forces (asymmetric warfare).
+Maintenance and logistics at range have high costs, and there might be a saturation advantage over a deployed force through the use of land-based air or surface-to-surface missile assets, diesel-electric submarines, or asymmetric tactics with fast attack craft (FAC).
 An example of this vulnerability was the October 2000 USS Cole bombing in Aden.

 The term 'blue-water navy' should not be confused with the capability of an individual ship.
 For example, vessels of a green-water navy can often operate in blue water for short periods of time.
 A number of nations have extensive maritime assets but lack the capability to maintain the required sustainable logistic reach.
 Some of them join coalition task groups in blue-water deployments such as anti-piracy patrols off Somalia.